anvithashirva/TCL-Workshop/README.md

 DAY TWO
 - Processed design details CSV file to create variables
 - Converted CSV file to matrix in order to access the data required to create SDC format

+DAY THREE
+- Processed the clock constraints to openMSP430.sdc file following the SDC format
+- Processed the input port constraints to openMSP430.sdc file following the SDC format